David Drumm trial could last five months, court hears

 The trial of former Anglo Irish Bank chief executive David Drumm could last up to five months, a judge has been told.

-The trial of Mr Drumm (51), which is due to start on January 10th next year, will also require an extended jury panel of 15 people, Dublin Circuit Criminal Court heard on Monday.
+The trial of Mr Drumm (51), which is due to start on January 10th next, will also require an extended jury panel of 15 people, Dublin Circuit Criminal Court heard.

 The estimated duration of the trial currently stands at three months but the jury should be told they may be required for longer, prosecution barrister Paul O’Higgins SC told Judge Karen O’Connor.